Rokamath/Rokamath/README.md

 🤖Learning AI for potential biomarkers 🟠 and ML for ⚠️📉 Risk Prediction/Survival⚕️

-Languages   Programs     Packages
-R           RStudio      Numpy
-Python      PsyToolkit   Pandas
+🌐Languages  R Python MATLAB HTML JSS CSS
+💻Programs   RStudio PsyToolKit Excel
-MATLAB                   SciKit
+📦Packages   Numpy Pandas SciKit
-HTML
-JS
-CSS

 🔖In my studies so far, I have seen the mitochondria 🦠come up time and again in relation to energy 🔋 imbalances and inflammation and hope to study this further.